usman-de/mini-chatpdf/ReadME.md

 <h1 align="center">Chat with PDF files using ChatGPT API</h1>

-This is a simple Python script that allows you to chat with PDF files using the OpenAI GPT API.
+This is a simple Python script that allows you to **chat with PDF files using the OpenAI GPT API**.
 By running the script and providing a PDF file and a query, the system will extract relevant information from the PDF and generate a response to your query using the GPT API.

 <h2 align="center">Prerequisites</h2>